WilliamLec/kMC_MoTub/README.md

 In this mechanism, a weak and transient destabilization of the lattice by the motor stepping promotes the formation of mobile vacancies.
 In the absence of free GTP-tubulin the defect rapidly propagates leading to a complete microtubule fracture.
 In the presence of free GTP-tubulin, the motor walk induces a vacancy drift in the direction opposite of the motor walk.
 The drift is accompanied by the direct and localized incorporation of free GTP-tubulin along the trajectory of the vacancy.
 These results are consistent with recent experiments in the literature and strongly suggest that a weak lattice-motor interaction is responsible for an augmented microtubule shaft plasticity.

-Within this repo, you will find all the source code used to conduct the numerical simulation.
+Within this repo, you will find all the source code used to conduct the numerical simulation for investigating the impact of a flow of processive motor on the lattice dynamic of a microtubule.

-You are free to use it at will.
+Feel free to use it as you wish.